-As one of the most hard-working organs in your body, your liver is an essential part of the digestive system; its functions include digesting food, fighting infections and cleaning your blood.
+As one of the most hard-working organs in your body, your liver is an essential part of the digestive system; its functions include digesting food, fighting infections, and cleaning and removing toxins from your blood.

-Symptoms of liver disease can vary depending on the underlying cause - this can range from genetics to an infection.
-Let’s learn more about the common symptoms of liver disease and how you can test your liver health.
+Symptoms of liver disease can vary depending on the underlying cause - this can range from genetics to an infection, some of the most common indicators include:

 Yellowish eyes or skin